cparmet/CHUGlife/README.md

 # CHUGlife

-This web app searches one Instagram (IG) account for specific text and displays matching images and captions.
+This web app searches one Instagram (IG) account for specific captions.
+It displays matching images and captions.

-See it in action: www.chadparmet.com.
+See it in action: chuglife.chadparmet.com.

-## Motivation
+## Why create it?
-A pair of nature photographers, posting at [@PhotoCHUG](https://www.instagram.com/photochug), wanted to use our IG account as a record of the animal species we've seen and quickly retrieve that Lifelist in the field.
-The IG app and website don't allow users to search for a hashtag filtered to a single account.
+A pair of nature photographers posting at [@PhotoCHUG](https://www.instagram.com/photochug) wanted to use our IG account as a shared database.
+We wanted to quickly query to see which animal species we've photographed, while in the field or at home reviewing shots.

+But instagram doesn't allow users to search for hashtags/captions filtered to only search within the posts of one single account.
+CHUGLife is an interface to do that one type of query.

 ## Built with
-CHUGlife uses the fantastic [Instagram Explore Module](https://github.com/midnightSuyama/instagram-explore) by @midnightSuyama.
-I found it friendlier than the Instagram API for queries on a public IG account.
+Back end: Beautiful Soup, Pandas, Regex,

-It also uses Pandas and Numpy on the backend, as well as Flask, Bootstrap CSS, and a little JQuery for the web interface.
+Front end: Flask, Bootstrap CSS, a little JQuery

+Separate from the web app, a Python script runs daily to update a file on AWS S3 that caches the database.
+The cache was initially loaded with [Instagram Scraper](https://github.com/rarcega/instagram-scraper).

-The owl when searching is by the super talented [Irina Mir](https://dribbble.com/shots/3053961-Owl-head-spin), used with kind permission.
+The animated owl on the web page is by the super talented [Irina Mir](https://dribbble.com/shots/3053961-Owl-head-spin), used with kind permission.